Man found fatally shot outside Staten Island bar

-STAPLETON, Staten Island (WABC) --A young man was fatally shot outside a bar in Stapleton, Staten Island.
+STAPLETON, Staten Island (WABC) --A young man was fatally shot outside a bar on Staten Island.

-The 25-year-old victim was found near the El Patron bar on Bay Street just after 11:45 p.m.
-Thursday night.
+The 25-year-old victim was found near the El Patron bar on Bay Street in Stapleton just after 11:45 p.m.
+Thursday.

 The gunfire was detected by the NYPD's ShotSpotter system.